TritonDataCenter/manta-thoth/README.md

 user and create the necessary SMF manifest as well as a `crontab` that runs `sdc-thoth` in dry-run mode.
 The latest version can be grabbed via:

-    # curl -k \
+    curl -k \
       https://us-east.manta.joyent.com/thoth/public/thoth/thoth-sunos-latest.tar.gz | \
-      tar zxvf - ./opt/custom/thoth/bin/sdc-install-thoth
+      (cd / && tar zxvf -)

-Before running the script, you will need to have created your thoth-hosting user, started a rethinkdb instance, added the thoth config file, and run `thoth init` as described above.
+Before running the script, you will need to have a running thoth database as described above.
 Then:

-    # export SDC_ACCOUNT=thoth # or the Manta user that's hosting
-    # export SDC_URL=https://mycloudapi... # cloudapi endpoint for Triton
-    # export SDC_KEY_ID=... # key ID for that user
-    # export MANTA_URL=https://mymanta... # manta endpoint
+    export SDC_ACCOUNT=thoth # or the Manta user that's hosting export SDC_URL=https://mycloudapi... # cloudapi endpoint for Triton export SDC_KEY_ID=... # key ID for that user export MANTA_URL=https://mymanta... # manta endpoint
-    # ./opt/custom/thoth/bin/sdc-install-thoth
+    /opt/custom/thoth/bin/sdc-install-thoth

 After installation, `su - thoth`, and try running `sdc-thoth`.
 If it's working OK, you can edit `./run-thoth` to remove the `--dry-run` flag.